luksfarris/luksfarris.github.io/docs/_posts/2024-05-21-slicing-data-science.md

 ## Conway's Law Strikes Again

-I was once involved in a project that was cancelled midway.
-The organization I was working with had big communication problems between departments, and one particular division of the company was creating problems, preventing us from accessing the data we needed to do our work.
+I was once involved in a project that got cancelled midway.
+The organization I was working with had big communication problems between departments.
+One division of the company in particular was creating problems.
+This prevented us from accessing the data we needed to do our work.

-Because we never had access to the data we needed, we had to content ourselves with shipping dummy models trained on dummy data, documentations and presentations.
-In one of our internal meetings, someone mentioned a Product research methodology called "Slicing" which I wasn't familiar with.
+We never had access to the data we needed to do the work we had planned.
+So we had to content ourselves with shipping dummy models trained on dummy data.
+That, and loads of documentation and presentations.
+In one of our meetings, someone mentioned a Product research practice called "Slicing".
+I was not familiar with it.

 ## What is Slicing?

-If you're familiar with the usual DS methodologies like [CRISP-DM](http://cs.unibo.it/~danilo.montesi/CBD/Beatriz/10.1.1.198.5133.pdf) or [TDSP](https://learn.microsoft.com/en-us/azure/architecture/data-science-process/overview), you'll know there's a lot of prep work to be done before you can start the "actual" work.
+If you're familiar with the usual DS methodologies like [CRISP-DM](http://cs.unibo.it/~danilo.montesi/CBD/Beatriz/10.1.1.198.5133.pdf) or [TDSP](https://learn.microsoft.com/en-us/azure/architecture/data-science-process/overview), you'll know there's a lot of prep work to do.
+Even before you can start the "actual" work.
 For the seasoned SWE, they look a lot like waterfall.

 ```mermaid!
 graph LR;